BADC0D3/vulhub-manager/README.md

 - 🔄 **Auto-refresh**: Periodic updates to keep information current
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🚫 **Single Instance Limit**: Only one environment can run at a time (configurable)
+- 🌐 **Dynamic Host Support**: Automatically adapts to any hostname or IP address
+- 🔗 **Clickable Links**: Direct access to vulnerable applications from the interface

 ## Prerequisites